qdercon/pstpipeline/README.md

 The aims of the package (and its associated interactive code) are two-fold:

-1. To make it easier for our specific analyses to be replicated by others;
+1. To make it easier for our specific analyses to be replicated by others.
 2. To demonstrate a complete pre- and post-processing pipeline for a common learning task, which (hopefully) shows that such workflows are both not overwhelmingly difficult to adopt, and can elicit valuable mechanistic insights.

 #### 1. quickstart